swiss/e-collecting-hackathon/README.md

 0. Create an account on GitHub.
 1. Join a challenge by adding your name and linking your GitHub Account to the README file under Group Members
-2. Design your architecture and create a clickable or technical prototype
+2. Design and develop your solution.
-3. Document your results with...
+3. Document your solution.
-4. Present and demo...
+4. Present and demo your solution.

 ## Program